marcusgreen/moodle-qtype_gapfill/README.txt

 Go to Site Administration/Notifications

-Version 1.95 add optionsaftertext  option so draggables appear after text Version 1.94 fix for select dropdowns on webkit/android.Tap to select prompt in mobile app Version 1.93 support for mobile app. onfocus CSS on inputs, hover on draggable, bugfix in draggables (#25 on github)
+Version 1.96 per gap feedback entered via a popup form by clicking on the gap when editing Version 1.95 add optionsaftertext  option so draggables appear after text Version 1.94 fix for select dropdowns on webkit/android.Tap to select prompt in mobile app Version 1.93 support for mobile app. onfocus CSS on inputs, hover on draggable, bugfix in draggables (#25 on github)